Jalen Suggs NBA Preview vs. the Bulls

-The Orlando Magic, Jalen Suggs included, hit the court versus the Chicago Bulls on Wednesday at 8:00 PM ET.
+The Orlando Magic, Jalen Suggs included, take on the Chicago Bulls on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's break down Suggs' available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this piece we'll break down Suggs' stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.